 But if you like to stand out from the crowd and use something like ~ for your separator your appearance will look something like:

-In the Social module you can let search engines know whether you’re an organization or a person, then add all your social profiles so search engines know which social profiles to attribute your web content.
+In this module you can let search engines know whether you’re an organization or a person, then add all your social profiles so search engines know which social profiles to attribute your web content.

 Or if you are an organization you can enter your Organization name and a logo here.